“The page below is from the manual of PRTG,

 - Almost every device in your network that has its own IP address

-Note: Sometimes you may want to add the same device in PRTG several times, in order to get a better overview when using many sensors for a very detailed monitoring, or to use different device settings for different groups of sensors.
+Note: Sometimes you may want to add the same device in PRTG several times to get a better overview when using many sensors for a very detailed monitoring, or to use different device settings for different groups of sensors.
 In PRTG you can simply add multiple devices with the same IP address or DNS name.
 The sensors on all of these PRTG devices will then query the same real hardware device in your network.

 PRTG additionally adds a so called Probe Device to the local probe.
 This is an internal system device.
 It has access to the computer on which the probe is running on and monitors its health parameters with several sensors running on it.